Red Line (Mumbai Metro): Line 7

 Line 7 is estimated to cost ₹6208 crore.
 The Asian Development Bank (ADB) will provide 43-48% of the total project cost through a loan at an interest rate of 1.4%.
 The Government of Maharashtra is the guarantor for the loan.
-On 2 March 2019, the Union Ministry of Finance stated that it signed a $926 million loan agreement with the ADB to fund the construction of Line 2 and Line 7.
+On 2 March 2019, the Union Ministry of Finance stated that it had signed a $926 million loan agreement with the ADB to fund the construction of Line 2 and Line 7.
 This was the single largest infrastructure loan ever extended by the ADB.
-The funds will be used to procure 63 six-car trainsets and signaling and safety systems on both corridors.
+The funds will be used to procure 63 six-car trainsets, and signaling and safety systems on both corridors.

 The proposed extension of Line 7 from Dahisar to Bhayander (called Line 9) is estimated to cost ₹3600 crore, and the underground extension to the International Airport shall cost an additional ₹600 crore.

-The MMRDA allotted ₹340 crore to the DMRC to implement and commission rolling stock, signalling and telecommunication work for the Metro 2A and Metro 7 corridors on 26 November 2016.
+The MMRDA allotted ₹340 crore to the DMRC to implement and commission the rolling stock, signalling, and telecommunication work for the Metro 2A and Metro 7 corridors on 26 November 2016.

 Infrastructure

 Rolling stock

 BEML was awarded a ₹3015 crore contract to supply 378 metro cars (63 trainsets) for Line 7 and Line 2 in November 2018.
 An additional 126 metro cars (21 trainsets) were ordered from BEML to cater to metro extensions.
 All trainsets were manufactured at BEML's Rail Coach Factory in Bangalore, Karnataka.
-The rakes are capable of driverless operation making them the first driverless metro trains to be made in India.
-BEML began manufacturing the coaches on 29 July 2019, built the first metro coach in 75 days and unveiled it in September 2019.
+The rakes are capable of driverless operation, making them the first driverless metro trains to be made in India.
+BEML began manufacturing the coaches on 29 July 2019, built the first metro coach in 75 days, and unveiled it in September 2019.
 The first trainset arrived in Mumbai on 28 January 2021.

-Each trainset is made up of six coaches with a total passenger capacity of 1,660 and dense crush load capacity of 2,092.
+Each trainset is made up of six coaches, with a total passenger capacity of 1,660 and a dense crush load capacity of 2,092.
 The trainset is 3.2 metres wide and made of stainless steel.
 Each coach has four doors on both sides.
 The rake employs a regenerative braking system.

 Signalling

 Line 7 utilises the Alstom Urbalis 400 communications-based train control (CBTC) signalling system.
-Alstom was awarded a EUR90 million contract to supply the signalling and telecommunications systems for Mumbai Metro Line 2 and Line 7, as well as Pune Metro's Purple Line and Aqua Line in April 2019.
+Alstom was awarded a EUR 90 million contract to supply the signalling and telecommunications systems for Mumbai Metro Line 2 and Line 7, as well as Pune Metro's Purple Line and Aqua Line, in April 2019.

 Power

 Line 7 is electrified at 25 kV 50 Hz AC, with power provided via an overhead catenary.
 The MMRDA signed an agreement with Adani Electricity Mumbai Limited to supply electricity to Line 7 and Line 2A on 2 December 2022.
-Around 120 million units is required to power both lines.
+Around 120 million units are required to power both lines.
 MMRDA plans to install solar panels on the roofs of 13 stations on Line 7 to generate 2,000 kW of power.